fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 ### Momentum {#momentum .title}

-In previous chapters we\'ve explained gradient descent in terms of someone trying to find the way down a mountain by just following the slope of the floor.
+In previous labs we\'ve explained gradient descent in terms of someone trying to find the way down a mountain by just following the slope of the floor.
 Momentum can be explained with an analogy to physics, where a ball is rolling down the same hill.
 A